ugo-emekauwa/hx-html-plugin-auto-installer/README.md

     ```
     git clone https://github.com/ugo-emekauwa/hx-html-plugin-auto-installer
     ```
-3. Install the required Python module **paramiko**.
-The requirements.txt file in the repository can be used by running the following command:
+3. Install the required Python module **paramiko** by running the following command:
     ```
-    python -m pip install -r requirements.txt
+    pip install paramiko
     ```
-4. The IP address of one the service controller VMs on the targeted Cisco HyperFlex cluster.
+4. The IP address of the targeted Cisco HyperFlex cluster or one of the underlying service controller VMs.
 5. User credentials with administrative rights on the targeted Cisco HyperFlex cluster.
-6. The IP address of the targeted VMware vCenter managing the VMware ESXi hosts of the Cisco HyperFlex cluster.
+6. User credentials with administrative rights on the VMware vCenter managing the VMware ESXi hosts of the Cisco HyperFlex cluster.
-7. User credentials with administrative rights on the targeted VMware vCenter.
-8. A copy of the latest Cisco HyperFlex HTML Plug-In for VMware vCenter .zip file.
+7. A copy of the Cisco HyperFlex HTML Plug-In for VMware vCenter .zip file, version 2.1.0.
 This can be downloaded from the [Cisco Software Download Site](https://software.cisco.com/download/home/286305544/type/286305994/release).

 ## How to Use:
 1. Please ensure that the above prerequisites have been met.